S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-\subsection{Differential privacy}
+\subsection{Differential Privacy}

-Differential privacy ~\cite{DBLP:conf/tcc/DworkMNS06} is the de-facto standard for provable privacy.
-For some mechanism that generates data-dependent output, differential privacy requires that the impact of single data points is limited and deniable.
-Like closest prior work ~\cite{li2020privacy}, we consider unbounded differential privacy, where the effect of adding or removing a single instance from a dataset on the output is analyzed.
-We utilize Rényi differential privacy, as it is more convenient mathematically.
+Differential privacy (DP) \cite{DBLP:conf/tcc/DworkMNS06} is the de facto standard for provable privacy.
+Given a mechanism that has a data-dependent output, DP requires that the impact of single data points in the output is limited and thus deniable.
+In line with close prior work ~\cite{li2020privacy,Maddock_2022}, we consider unbounded DP, where the effect of adding or removing a single instance from a dataset on the output is analyzed.